ANA Industry Benchmark

 Sellers Revenue: The portion received by sellers (publishers, SSPs, or ad networks), calculated as ad spending minus Transaction Costs, also known as Media Cost.
 Top quartile performance indicates higher advertiser spend flow-through to sellers with efficient supply chains, while bottom quartile performance shows significant DSP and SSP fee consumption requiring clear value justification.

+b.
 Media Productivity and Quality Metrics

 Loss of Media Productivity: The percentage of total ad spending on impressions not qualifying as TrueImpressions represents overall campaign waste across quality factors.
 Top quartile performance indicates excellent optimization across quality dimensions, while bottom quartile performance signals significant waste requiring enhanced quality controls or may reflect inherent challenges in emerging inventory types with developing measurement standards.